viaacode/ensemble-rewrite-test/README.md

   -p PASSWORD, --password PASSWORD
                         Password to use when connecting to mediahaven.
   -e {QAS,PRD}, --environment {QAS,PRD}
                         The environment to test.
 QAS or PRD.
+Defaults to QAS.
 ```

 Thus, run the code using python3 in the following manner: